ansamant/hca-video-library/README.md

 ### Pending Tasks
 > 1. Bringing uniformity to to all card elements in the front page, currently cards can be rendered in different sizes
-> 2. Generating unit tests through JEST
+> 2. Conduct thorough testing with framework like JEST.
-> 3. Introduce Pagination to allow for More videos to be viewable by the end user.
+> 3. Introduce Pagination to allow for more videos to be viewable by the end user.

 ## For any questions contact:
 Aditya Samant